guico33/inkstream/project-roadmap.md

 - [ ] **API Gateway Endpoints (Iterative Implementation):**
   - [ ] **P1.1: Workflow Status Endpoint (`/workflow-status`):** Create an endpoint that accepts a workflow execution ARN and returns its current status (and potentially basic output/error if available).
   - [ ] **P1.2: (Optional/If Needed) Results Endpoint (`/workflow-results`):** If results are too large or complex for the status endpoint, create a dedicated endpoint to fetch detailed processing results using the execution ARN.
+  - [ ] **New: List Workflows Endpoint (`/workflows`):** Create an endpoint to list a user's past and ongoing workflows, including metadata like file name, status, creation date, and S3 paths to generated files.
+This will likely query DynamoDB.
 - [ ] **Step Functions Workflow Enhancement:**
   - [ ] Ensure each step (Textract, Bedrock LLM, Polly) is fully implemented and integrated.
+  - [ ] Store generated outputs (formatted text, translated text) to S3 and include their paths in the workflow output.
   - [ ] Robust error handling, retries, and dead-letter queues (DLQs) for each Lambda within the workflow.
   - [ ] Pass necessary data between steps correctly.
   - [ ] Implement idempotency where necessary.